luona-zhang/Kaggle-Data-Science-competitions/README.md

 # Kaggle-Data-Science-competitions

 This repository contains Jupyter notebooks written using datasets found on Kaggle.
+This will be an ongoing journey as I expand my Data Science toolkit.

 ### Citations
 Anna Montoya and DataCanary.
 House Prices - Advanced Regression Techniques.